tillitis/tillitis-key1/doc/threat_model/threat_model.md

 - Firmware memory is hardware protected by the current execution mode.
   It is only available in firmware mode.

-- It is all times protected by hardware against execution.
+- It is at all times protected by hardware against execution.

 ### RAM